525th Military Intelligence Brigade

-The 525th Expeditionary Military Intelligence Brigade is a United States Army unit specializing in the collection and analysis of information with potential military value.
+The 525th Military Intelligence Brigade is a United States Army unit specializing in the collection and analysis of information with potential military value.
 On 28 October 2014, the unit was reflagged from the "525th Battlefield Surveillance Brigade" to an expeditionary military intelligence brigade, the first of its kind.

 Mission

-The 525th Expeditionary Military Intelligence Brigade provides intelligence to commanders at the corps or lower levels.
+The 525th Military Intelligence Brigade provides intelligence to commanders at the corps or lower levels.
 The unit is designed to be adaptable and able to deploy as part of the Global Response Force, or in support of any number of operations across the globe.
 As the only rapidly-deployable military intelligence (MI) brigade in the United States Army, the 525th specializes in intelligence collection and analysis support to the XVIII Airborne Corps.
 The brigade headquarters and two MI battalions are stationed at Fort Bragg, North Carolina.
 The brigade's capabilities include a full range of advanced intelligence collection and analysis that includes human intelligence, counterintelligence, aerial signals intelligence, and Tactical Exploitation of National Capabilities (TENCAP), as well as electronic warfare support.
 Its Soldiers come from across the range of Military Occupational Specialties in the Army to include military intelligence disciplines, aviation, signal, and the full range of critical Combat Support and Combat Service Support experts.
 Its mission is to provide all-source, predictive intelligence and electronic warfare in support of worldwide contingency operations.